 People are hurting, particularly those Democrats claim to champion – the poor, minorities, women.
 And they’re hurting as a direct result of Democrats’ actions.
 Yet, motivated by fear and lies, their voters will show up in droves come November, and if Republicans screw up, progressives again will solidify their power and start again.
 Lather, rinse, repeat.

 Conversely, conservatives simply get angry, sit on their hands and stay home on Election Day.
-(Look at the number of voters who stayed home in 2012
+(Look at the number of voters who stayed home in 2012.
+They were the difference makers.)
+What magic they expect to happen from controlling one-half of one-third of government remains a mystery.

 I get it – there’s leverage in controlling the House of Representatives under normal circumstances, but these aren’t normal circumstances.
 The president and Senate majority leader are not interested in cutting deals.
 They have an agenda that empowers government, hooks more and more people on government subsidies and creates a new normal of a stagnant economy and government dependence.
 With the partisan media in their back pocket and a Republican Party unable or unwilling to articulate a vision, let alone an agenda, they have no reason to cut any deals.